cidacslab/AESOP-Data-Documentation/docs/source/surveillance.rst

 Variable list
 ^^^^^^^^^^^^^^

-Given the extensive number of variables, we refer to https://pamepi.rondonia.fiocruz.br/en/sg_en.html and https://pamepi.rondonia.fiocruz.br/en/srag_en.html for a whole descriptions of the FS and SARI databases.
+Given the extensive number of variables, we refer to https://pamepi.rondonia.fiocruz.br/en/sg_en.html and https://pamepi.rondonia.fiocruz.br/en/srag_en.html for a whole descriptions of the FS and SARI databases [5]and [6]_.

 Arboviruses infections